milewdev/TinyMock/README.md

 #####Development Notes:
 - ./_test will run all business/unit tests.
-Leave a terminal window open during development and run _test as you make changes to code.
+Leave a terminal window open during development and run ./_test as you make changes to code.

 - ./_build will create TinyMockJS-0.2.0.tgz.
 This file is checked into GitHub so that TinyMockJS can be installed using: